Veerasekaran

 Veerasekaran is a 2010 Indian Tamil-language drama film directed by Sathish Kumar.
 The film features Veerasamar and Amala Paul in the lead roles.
 Prathap K. Pothan plays a negative role in the film.
-This was the film debut made by art director, Veerasamar & Amala Paul’s Tamil debut.
+This was the debut film for art director Veerasamar and Amala Paul's Tamil cinema debut.

 Plot

 The film is about an unemployed youngster, Veerasekaran, who travels to Chennai from his village.